predix-ui/predix-ui/_pages/develop/data-grid/define-columns.md

 The dispatcher cares about the delivery code the most.
 It’s the identifier they rely on to ensure they’re giving the customer the right information.
 The app freezes the column so it is always visible.

 Some information, like the customer contact name, phone number, and internal record ID isn’t usually needed to answer questions from callers.
-The app hides these columns by default, and lets the dispatcher decide when the show the information.
+The app hides these columns by default, and lets the dispatchers decide when to show the information.

 The address is usually long and is hard to read when it is truncated or broken across many lines.
 The app gives the address field more horizontal space than the rest of the columns.

-The column definition for this grid is more complex but helpers the user do their job with speed and precision:
+The column definition for this grid is more complex but helps the user do their job with speed and precision:

 ```javascript
 [